Rep. Biggs: Mayorkas Migrant Misgendering Out of Touch

 Biggs accused Mayorkas of being "out of touch with reality" and raised concerns about funding requests for facilitating migrants' entry into the country.

-"Yeah, this guy is so out of touch with reality," Biggs said on Newsmax TV's "Saturday Report."
+"Yeah, this guy is so out of touch with reality," Biggs said on Newsmax's "Saturday Report."

 This is occurring while "he wants us to give him more money so he can facilitate people coming into the country and disperse them throughout the country," he added.